VAT Advantages & Disadvantages

 So let’s look at your profit again.

-You buy your widgets at £5.83 (you actually pay £7, but £1.17 can be claimed back)
+• You buy your widgets at £5.83 (you pay £7, but £1.17 can be claimed back)

-You sell them at £8.33 (you actually charge £10, but £1.67 goes to HMRC)
+• You sell them at £8.33 (you actually charge £10, but £1.67 goes to HMRC)

-So, you now make £2.50 (£8.33 minus £5.83) profit on each sale.
+• So, you now make £2.50 (£8.33 minus £5.83) profit on each sale.

-So should I register or not?
+So Should I Register or Not?

 Even if you sell mainly to non-VAT registered businesses and decide not to register for VAT yourself, then do remember that if your turnover gets high enough (and we hope it will!) then you’ll be legally obliged to register.

-A couple of other important things that may affect your decisions is whether the products you supply are “Zero-rated” for VAT and whether your main suppliers/customers are outside of the UK – but that is outside the scope of this article.
+A couple of other important things that may affect your decisions are whether the products you supply are “Zero-rated” for VAT and whether your main suppliers/customers are outside of the UK – but that is outside the scope of this article.

 Different VAT Schemes Available